About me

 For nearly two decades I was closely involved with the field of genomics research, ever since I first started my career in bioinformatics back in 1993.
 As a research scientist I published a number of papers and helped lead some interesting research projects.
 I also did lots of teaching to students at all levels and co-authored a book on how to teach programming skills to biologists.

 Increasingly, my work shifted to communicating about research, and I ultimately realised that maybe I was a better science communicator than scientist.
 This realisation saw me leave science research in 2016 and move full-time into science communication.
-Continuing on this path I’ve now ditched the science part (see my latest position below), but I like to think that I still bring a lot of scientific approaches to how I gather and analyse data.
+Continuing on this path I’ve now ditched the science part but I like to think that I still bring a lot of scientific approaches to how I gather and analyse data.

 I am passionate about Open Science, the Oxford comma, and adding milk first when making tea.

-I have created many blogs, most of which are now dormant.
-I used to regularly write - several times a week! - about genomics and bioinformatics on my ACGT blog.
-I once also tried to develop web-based comic that aimed to educate and entertain people about various scientific topics.
-The Take-Home Message comics were drawn by the talented Abby Yu, and I wrote the accompanying posts and helped come up with ideas for new comics.
+I have created many blogs over the years, most of which are now dormant.
+I used to regularly write - several times a week! - about genomics and bioinformatics on my ACGT blog which is now relatively dormant but I occasionally come up with some new thoughts there.

 On social media I spend most of my time on Mastodon.
 You can find me at @kbradnam@hachyderm.io.